Now Kayleigh McEnany Has COVID, Making It 9 From Rose Garden Ceremony

 White House Press Secretary Kayleigh McEnany has tested positive for COVID-19, just days after the president revealed a similar diagnosis.
-McEnany announced her diagnosis on Monday, stating she has tested positive “while experiencing no symptoms.”
+McEnany said she has tested positive “while experiencing no symptoms.”

 McEnany, who is the ninth high-ranking official in a growing list of Trumpworld figures to test positive for the highly contagious virus, last interacted with reporters on Sunday—and was maskless.